B1n-isme/Thesis_2/READEVERYTIMEOPENREPO.md

 Include prediction interval to account for uncertainty

 - refactor all_forecasts_dict in model_forecasting.py to visualize mean in 1 plot to compare and interval for independent plots

+# Suppress Ray logs
+logging.getLogger("ray").setLevel(logging.ERROR)
+logging.getLogger("ray.tune").setLevel(logging.ERROR)

+# Cross-validation
+3. Using cross-validation
+3.1 Using n_windows
+3.2 Using a validation and test set
+3.3 Cross-validation with refit
+3.4 Overlapping windows in cross-validation